So does coconut oil and baking soda face mask really take years off your age?

-So here’s hoping this face mask is going to bake me into a yummylicious looking thing for tomorrow.
+So here’s hoping this face mask is going to bake me into a yummylicious looking thing and also make me look 16! 😉

-Erm..I asked my dad to go get me some baking soda from our local grocery store and he was like, are you gonna bake a cake for Christmas?
+Erm..I asked my dad to go get me some baking soda from our local grocery store and he was like, are you gonna bake a cake?

 I said to him, No I’m gonna bake my face.